FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 This allows the OAuth server to determine where to send the user to login or if they should login locally.

 Outside of these differences, this mode behaves the same as the **Third-party login and registration** mode.

 This is the final mode where users can register and login to your application.
 The remaining modes are used entirely for authorization, usually to APIs.
 We'll cover those next.

 ### Third-party service authorization

 The third-party service authorization mode is quite different than the **Third-party login and registration** mode.
 Here, the user is already logged into your application.
 The login could have been through a native form (that we discussed above) or using the **Local login and registration** mode, the **Third-party login and registration** mode, or the **Enterprise login and registration** mode.
 Since the user is already logged in, all they are doing is granting access for your application to call a third-party's APIs.

-For example, let's say a user has an account with TWGTL, but each time they complete a ToDo, they want to let their Twitter followers know.
-To accomplish this, TWGTL provides a Twitter integration that will automatically send a Tweet when the user completes a ToDo.
-The integration uses the Twitter APIs and those require an access token to call.
-In order to get an access token, the TWGTL application needs to log the user into Twitter via OAuth (technically Twitter is stuck on OAuth 1.0 but the concept is the same).
+For example, let's say a user has an account with TWGTL, but each time they complete a ToDo, they want to let their [WUPHF](https://www.dailymotion.com/video/x7mt7xg) followers know.
+To accomplish this, TWGTL provides a WUPHF integration that will automatically send a WUPHF when the user completes a ToDo.
+The integration uses the WUPHF APIs and those require an access token to call.
+In order to get an access token, the TWGTL application needs to log the user into WUPHF via OAuth.

-To hook all of this up, TWGTL needs to add a button to the user's profile page that says "Connect your Twitter account".
-Notice it doesn't say "Login with Twitter" since the user is already logged in.
-Once the user clicks this button, they will be taken to Twitter's OAuth server to login and grant the necessary permissions for TWGTL to Tweet for them.
+To hook all of this up, TWGTL needs to add a button to the user's profile page that says "Connect your WUPHF account".
+Notice it doesn't say "Login with WUPHF" since the user is already logged in.
+Once the user clicks this button, they will be taken to WUPHF's OAuth server to login and grant the necessary permissions for TWGTL to WUPHF for them.

 <<IMAGE MAYBE>>